Anthrax-Network/Fall/README.md

 Note: There will be additional permission nodes you will have to add.

 ## Staff
-In order to set a player as staff you have to type in console `/console staff <player> ` (You will have to change the uuid to your uuid or remove that statement in [ConsoleCommand](https://github.com/Anthrax-Network/Fall/blob/1.2/src/main/java/me/hackusatepvp/fall/command/ConsoleCommand.java))
+In order to set a player as staff you have to type in game `/console staff <player> ` (You will have to change the uuid to your uuid or remove that statement in [ConsoleCommand](https://github.com/Anthrax-Network/Fall/blob/1.2/src/main/java/me/hackusatepvp/fall/command/ConsoleCommand.java))
 ```javascript
 if (player.getUniqueId().equals(UUID.fromString("b2ab8674-b0e5-4911-81da-aea05458d7b0"))) {
 ```